eBay/ebayui-core/CONTRIBUTING.md

 If a pull request is received with a bewildering commit history that is difficult to reason with (e.g. 10+ commits containing obscure commit messages, previously committed code, old branch merges, etc), it will most likely be deemed too risky and therefore closed immediately.

+### Changesets

+Each Pull Request requires at least one changeset as part of the pull requests.
+Changesets will allow automatic deployments of code when they are merged to `master` or one of the feature branches.

+The general recommendation is to have only one changeset per pull requiest.
+All pull requests to master need to have at least one changeset.
+It is recommended to have a changeset for each PR to a feature branch.

+In order to add a changeset run the command `npm run change`.
+Choose the appropriate version that this changeset will require: patch for bugfixes, minor for features, and major for breaking changes.
+Enter the summary of the changes.
+Generally we follow the same format for each of our commits, list the component change, and a brief description of the changes.
+These will be added in the release notes, so make sure they are descriptive enough for that.

+Afterwards, add and commit the file generated under the `.changeset` directory as part of your PR.
+Those files will be removed when the release is done as part of the automatic release process.

 ### Merging the Pull Request

 An admin will merge or squash the pull request when it receives two approvals.
 Please try to avoid committing any more code at this point unless it is absolutely necessary, as this may invalidate the prior approvals (depending on branch settings).